SOM-Research/gila/README.md

 GiLA
 ====

-GiLA is a visualization rool with analyzes the labels used in GitHub projects.
+GiLA is a visualization tool which analyzes the labels used in GitHub projects.